trialsid/OMR-codex-test-2/README.md

 **Fields:**
 - `class_options` – Number of class/grade bubbles (e.g., 5 for grades 6-10)
+- `class_section_options` – Number of class section/division bubbles (e.g., 3 for sections a, b, c).
+Set to 0 to skip this section entirely.
 - `roll_columns` – Number of digits in the roll number (e.g., 3 for roll numbers 000-999).
 Roll numbers always have 10 rows for digits 0-9.
 - `set_options` – Number of test set/version bubbles (e.g., 4 for sets A-D)
 - `question_options` – Number of answer choices per question (typically 4 for A/B/C/D)